Hayden Young

-Early career
+Early life and career

-Drafted with the 7th selection in the 2019 AFL draft from the Dandenong Stingrays in the NAB League, Young is the younger brother of the North Melbourne Kangaroos Lachie Young.
+Drafted with the 7th selection in the 2019 AFL draft from the Dandenong Stingrays in the NAB League, Young is the younger brother of the North Melbourne player Lachie Young.
 He was considered to be one of the best kicks in his draft class.
+He attended high school at Mornington Secondary College.

 AFL career

 Young made his AFL debut for Fremantle in the long-delayed second round of the 2020 AFL season at The Gabba against Brisbane, as a late replacement for Nathan Wilson.
-Young only played five games in 2020 due to an ankle injury sustained during Fremantle's clash against St Kilda.
+Young only played five games in 2020, due to an ankle injury sustained during Fremantle's clash against St Kilda.

 In 2021, he played the opening three games before a bad hamstring injury kept him out of the team for most of the year.
 He returned in round 19, before playing the best game of his career in Fremantle's upset win over Richmond in round 20 and received the Rising Star nomination.